 All you know is that once you said it out loud, the energy shifted.
-Sonni became embarrassed, you start getting on your own case about how critical, harsh tongued, and judgemental you are, and how the functional martha spirit keeps you weighted down, worried, and feeling older than you actually are.
+Sonni became embarrassed, you start getting on your own case about how critical, harsh tongued, and judgmental you are, and how the functional Martha spirit keeps you weighted down, worried, and feeling older than you actually are.

 You’re too critical of yourself, which made it worse.

 He pays for the coffee that you were supposed to take him out for.
 He asks to be invited back to your place.
 You take him back to your couch and there he pulls you in again and you both are passionately kissing.
 He takes your bra off, he sucks your nipples and you start saying, “Oh my God,” because you are reminded once again the lull of sex and lust.
 It’s so powerful.
 Intoxicating.
 No wonder it’s so hard to wean off Aaron.
 Now a young strong Croatian man in his late twenties is sucking you off.